Rollo May

 Rollo Reece May (April 21, 1909 – October 22, 1994) was an American existential psychologist and author of the influential book Love and Will (1969).
 He is often associated with humanistic psychology and existentialist philosophy, and alongside Viktor Frankl, was a major proponent of existential psychotherapy.
 The philosopher and theologian Paul Tillich was a close friend who had a significant influence on his work.

-As well as Love and Will, May's works include The Meaning of Anxiety (1950, revised 1977) and, titled in honor of Tillich's The Courage to Be, The Courage to Create (1975).
+May's other works include The Meaning of Anxiety (1950, revised 1977) and The Courage to Create (1975), named after Tillich's The Courage to Be.

-Life and Career
+Early life

+Reese May, otherwise known as 'Rollo' May, was born in Ada, Ohio, on April 21, 1909 to Matie Boughton and Earl Tittle May, a Men's Christian Associations Field Secretary, as the first son and the second eldest of six.

+His namesake 'Rollo', or, as his Mother called him, 'Little Rollo', was the title character from a series of children's' books. written by Jacob Abbott in the 19th century.
+Rollo was reported to have an intense dislike for this nickname; however, he made his peace with the moniker after learning about Rollo the Conqueror, a tenth century Norman.

-May was born in Ada, Ohio, on April 21, 1909.
-He experienced a difficult childhood when his parents divorced and his sister was diagnosed with schizophrenia.
-He was the first son of a family with six children.
-His mother often left the children to care for themselves, and with his sister suffering from schizophrenia, he bore a great deal of responsibility.
-His educational career took him to Michigan State University, where he pursued a major in English, but he was expelled due to his involvement in a radical student magazine.
-After being asked to leave, he attended Oberlin College and received a bachelor's degree in English.
-He later spent three years teaching in Greece at Anatolia College.
+Some may describe Rollo's childhood as difficult due to the divorce of his parents and to his oldest sister's struggle with mental health that resulted in frequent hospitalizations.
+His mother often left the children alone, and with his sister suffering from schizophrenia, he bore much of the burden.
+At Michigan State University he majored in English, but was expelled due to his involvement in a radical student magazine.
+After that, he attended Oberlin College and received a bachelor's degree in English.
+He spent three years teaching in Greece at Anatolia College.
 During this time, he studied with doctor and psychotherapist Alfred Adler, with whom his later work shares theoretical similarities.
-He became ordained as a minister shortly after coming back to the United States, but left the ministry after several years to pursue a degree in psychology.
+He was ordained as a minister shortly after coming back to the United States, but left the ministry after several years to pursue a degree in psychology.
 He was diagnosed with tuberculosis in 1942 and spent 18 months in a sanatorium.
-He later attended Union Theological Seminary for a BD during 1938, and finally to Teachers College, Columbia University for a PhD in clinical psychology in 1949.
+He later attended Union Theological Seminary for a BD during 1938, and Teachers College, Columbia University for a PhD in clinical psychology in 1949.
 May was a founder and faculty member of Saybrook Graduate School and Research Center in San Francisco.